WROK (AM): Programming

-The Mark Levin Show airs live (5:00 to 8:00 pm), followed by The Larry Elder Show (Monday to Friday 8:00 to 11:00 pm and Saturday 6:00 to 9:00 pm) until The Dave Ramsey Show (11:00 pm to 12:00 midnight and Sunday 12:00 noon to 3:00 pm).
-Red Eye Radio is broadcast overnight (Tuesday to Friday and Sunday 12:00 midnight to 4:00 am and Saturday and Monday 12:00 midnight to 5:00 am).
+The station features America in the Morning with John Trout, followed by Riley O'Neil for the morning drive-time broadcast.
+The Michael Koolidge Show airs after Riley O'Neil's morning show.
+Other syndicated programming includes The Sean Hannity Show, The Mark Levin Show, The Larry Elder Show, "The Chris Plante show", The "Clay Travis and Buck Sexton show" and Red Eye Radio.

-Weekends feature This Weekend: America's First News with Gordon Deal (Saturday 5:00 to 6:00 am), The Kim Komando Show (Sunday 9:00 am to 12:00 noon), The Larry Kudlow Show (Saturday 9:00 am to 12:00 noon), The Money Pit (Saturday 9:00 to 11:00 pm), Made in America (Sunday 4:00 to 7:00 am), The Twilight Zone Radio Dramas (Sunday 7:00 to 9:00 pm), Live on Sunday Night, It's Bill Cunningham (Sunday 9:00 pm to 12:00 midnight), Moneytalk with Bob Brinker (Sunday 3:00 to 6:00 pm), Viewpoints (Saturday 11:00 to 11:30 pm), Eye on Illinois (Saturday 11:30 pm to 12:00 midnight), Stateline Sports Hour (Saturday 7:00 to 8:00 am), Saturday Morning Stateline (Saturday 8:00 to 9:00 am) and religious programming every Sunday from 7:00 to 9:00 am.
+Weekends feature This Weekend: America's First News with Gordon Deal, The Kim Komando Show, The Pete McMurray Show, Navigating Retirement, The Illini Guys, The Money Pit, Made in America, Live on Sunday Night, It's Bill Cunningham, Viewpoints, Eye on Illinois, Stateline Sports Hour, Saturday Morning Stateline and some Sunday morning religious programming from 7:00-9:00 AM.

-WROK broadcasts University of Illinois football and basketball, and selected NFL games during the regular season.
+WROK broadcasts Chicago White Sox baseball, University of Illinois football and basketball, and selected NFL games during the regular season.

+History

 WROK was a very popular Top 40 music station in Rockford during the 1970s.
-Sister station WZOK carries on the Top 40 heritage, although that station's format has shifted toward Hot Adult Contemporary in recent years.
+Sister station WZOK carries on the Top 40 heritage, although that station's format has shifted toward hot adult contemporary in recent years.

-The WROK callsign was used in the movie "Down Periscope (1996)".
+The WROK callsign was used in the 1996 movie Down Periscope.
 During the scene where Nitro (Toby Huss) is making a call fingering wire connections to Admiral Graham (Bruce Dern) for Captain Dodge (Kelsey Grammer) Nitro passes the phone to Captain Dodge.
 Captain Dodge is then heard saying "Stairway to Heaven, Led Zeppelin, 1971."
 He passes the phone back to Nitro saying he answered the WROK question of the day, followed by "Now get me Admiral Graham."

-WROK rebroadcasts on FM translator station W241DF at 96.1 Mhz.